-- In FP, each consultation is one episode in a continuing relationship. - Drs need to carefully listen to the pt's needs, be sensitive to his or her cues and body language. + it is important communicate well using "verbal & non-verbal" ways of communication - The patient's illness is not separate from the patient's life.
-Consider ICE.
-I: idea, C: concern, E:expectations. - Disease is not separated conceptually from the person, nor is the person separated from his or her environment.
-It is often more helpful to ask the question "why
+- In FP, each consultation is one episode in a continuing relationship. - O Drs need to carefully listen to the pt's needs, be sensitive to his or her cues, body language and communicating well using "verbal & non-verbal" methods of communication. - The patient's illness is not separate from the patient's life. - o Consider ICE.
+I: Idea, C: Concern, E: Expectations. - Disease is not separated conceptually from the person, nor is the person separated from his or her environment.